mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 Each community will localize new content at different times: some locales will have a complete localization within hours, while others might take weeks or months.
 Our continuous localization infrastructure allows us to release Firefox with incomplete translations falling back on a backup locale in case of missing strings or errors.

 Given that localization is managed by community volunteers, there is no SLA or guarantee that a product will be completely localized before launch.
-For more information, see [this page on Mana](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=66651657) (available to staff/NDA only).
+For more information, see [this page on Mana](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=66651657) (available to Mozilla staff only).

 ### How do I communicate with localizers about my feature or patch?